HigherOrderCO/Kind/DOCUMENTATION.md

 That much type-level power comes at a cost: if Formality was based on the conventional lambda calculus, it wouldn't be sound.
-Since it is based on EAC, a terminating untyped language, its normalization is completely independent from types, so it is impossible to derive paradoxes by exploiting non-terminating computations.
+Since it is based on EAC, a terminating untyped language, its normalization is completely independent of types, so it is impossible to derive paradoxes by exploiting non-terminating computations.
 A good exercise is attempting to write `λx. (x x) λx. (x x)` on EAC, which is impossible.
-The tradeoff is that EAC is considerably less computationally powerful than the lambda calculus, imposing severe restriction on how terms can be duplicated.
+The tradeoff is that EAC is considerably less computationally powerful than the lambda calculus, imposing a severe restriction on how terms can be duplicated.
 This limitation isn't very problematic in practice since the language is still capable of implementing any algorithm a normal programming language, but doing so involves a resource-usage discipline that can be annoying to users.
 Formality is currently being